MicrosoftDocs/xamarin-docs/docs/ios/platform/graphics-animation-ios/introduction-to-coreimage.md

 ## Face Detection

-The CoreImage face detection feature does just what it says – it attempts to identify faces in a photo and returns the coordinates of any faces that it recognizes.
+The Core Image face detection feature does just what it says – it attempts to identify faces in a photo and returns the coordinates of any faces that it recognizes.
 This information can be used to count the number of people in an image, draw indicators on the image (eg. for ‘tagging’ people in a